-Rather than focusing on growth-based metrics for mobile apps (such as the total number of app downloads and daily active users on your online platform), cohort analysis helps to derive engagement metrics that are more useful in evaluating customer behaviour.
+Rather than focusing on growth-based metrics for mobile apps (such as the total number of app downloads and daily active users on your online platform), cohort analysis helps to derive engagement metrics that are more useful in evaluating customer behavior.
 These can include metrics for grouping users (or devices) based on the date and time of the app installation or clicks.
-An example of engagement metrics using cohort analysis are daily users who have launched a mobile app for the first time and their frequency of revisiting the app over the next 10 days.
+An example of engagement metrics using cohort analysis is daily users who have launched a mobile app for the first time and their frequency of revisiting the app over the next 10 days.

 Contact Countants to know more about Cohort Analysis and it’s benefits.